IBilic1/wallet-ui/README.md

 # wallet-ui

-This project is for Innovative project 2 course on Algebra University Collage
+This project is for Innovative Project 2 course on Algebra University Collage

 ## Available Scripts